storpool/one-misc-tools/oneVmMigrate/README.md

 Tool for (offline) migrating ONE VM's to other StorPool Cluster, managed by single OpenNebula controler (two separate Clusters in OpenNebula)

 ```
-Usage: oneVmMigrate.py [-h] [-N] [-s] [-v] [-f] vmid
+Usage: oneVmMigrate.py [-h] [-N] [-s] [-v] [-f] [-t [<seconds>]] vmid cid

   vmid - OpenNebula's VM ID of the VM to migrate (number)
+  cid  - Cluster ID to migrate the VM to (number)

 Optional arguments:

  -N, --dry-run          - Do nothing, only print what will be done
  -s, --skip-resume      - Do not resume after migrate
+ -t, --snapshot-timeout - Send pre-snapshot, wait to complete(default: 3600sec)
  -v, --verbose          - Be verbose
- -f, --force        - Do hard VM Undeploy instead of waiting for graceful
+ -f, --force            - Do hard VM Undeploy instead of waiting for graceful shutdown
 ```

 Installing dependancies